Skip to main content

 Diversity is Key, especially in forming our Selection Committee.

 We recognize that the challenges in selecting impactful startups and supporting underrepresented founders are not just about building the best pipeline but also about overcoming intrinsic biases and knowledge gaps.
 By purposefully expanding our networks and broadening our selection perspectives, we are actively seeking to foster a more inclusive entrepreneurial ecosystem.
-In 2024, the Biomimicry Institute team responsible for vetting and selecting the startups included two men and two women, with backgrounds in Biology, Chemistry, Environmental Sciences and Engineering, along with entrepreneurial experience.
+In 2024, the Biomimicry Institute team responsible for vetting and selecting the startups includes two men and two women, with backgrounds in Biology, Chemistry, Environmental Sciences and Engineering, along with entrepreneurial experience.

 To supplement our internal team, we build a robust external Selection Committee that shines a light on diverse technologies and industries.
 The Selection Committee itself is an intentionally diverse group of 24 members—equally composed of 12 men and 12 women, which we believe contributes to the fact that 35% of our portfolio are women-led ventures, as opposed to the traditional female founder ratio of 13-15%.
 This committee included experienced investors (At One Ventures), industry leaders (L’Oreal), renowned academics (University of Cambridge), and sustainability experts (Trellis Group), from a variety of cultural backgrounds and with insights in a dozen industries.